-Time is the most undervalued thing we possess & to the wise, of the most importance.
+Time is one of the most undervalued things we possess & to the old, the most important.

 |As we age, time seems to pass more quickly.
 And for me, what feels like only a few days and a week has passed...what feels like a few weeks and half a year has gone, and in what seems no time at all...looking back on a life that went by way too quickly.

 Very few people can honestly say they have no regrets, and fortunately for us all, we cannot travel back in time to rectify our mistakes, no matter how much we may wish we could.
 A more practical way of dealing with regret is to accept our mistakes, along with the knowledge that we learned from them...perhaps even more so than from the successes.

 And it's not just having to face our past that time brings to us.
 Obviously, our bodies don't respond in the same way as when we were younger.
 We can try to keep as fit as possible...be active and try new hobbies, but the reality is we are fighting a losing battle, and inevitably, no matter how much effort we put into these, our twilight years, mortality will come and take us whether we are ready for that to happen or not.